Adds a new kernel to the proto_ipm structure.

 (vignettes(ipmr-introduction', package = 'ipmr')}, and

-\code{vignettes( index-notation', package = 'ipmr')
+\code{vignettes( index-notation', package = 'ipmr')).

 A named list with vectors corresponding to the values the index variable can take.
 The names should match the suffixes used in the vital rate expressions.

-, a list with possibly
+If init_ipm(uses_age = TRUE), a list with possibly

-2 entries: 1. "age"
+2 entries: 1. "age": the range

-of possible ages in the model and, optionally, 2. "max_age"
+of possible ages in the model and, optionally, 2. "max_age": the maximum

 age individuals in the model can attain.
 Otherwise, not used.